moferreira/prower_meter/README.md

 37 * * * *  root  /usr/bin/python3 /home/linaro/power_logger.py
 52 * * * *  root  /usr/bin/python3 /home/linaro/power_logger.py
 ```
+**Notice:** You have to change the program location to reflect where you have it.

-Before using it, make sure you set the file location and MQTT credentials to
+Before using it, make sure you set the file location to save data and chenge the MQTT
-match your system.
+credentials to match your system.

-Dependencies: python3 and python modules crcmod and paho.
+**Dependencies:** python3 and python modules crcmod and paho.